CLIVE MANTLE

 AS THE NARRATOR ON TOUR IN THE ROCKY HORROR SHOW, AS WELL AS ABANAZAR IN PANTOMIMES IN MALVERN, BATH AND FAREHAM.

-IN 2018 HE APPEARED AS CAPTAIN SHAW IN IOLANTHE AT THE COLISEUM WITH THE ENO.
+IN 2018 AND 2023 HE APPEARED AS CAPTAIN SHAW IN IOLANTHE AT THE COLISEUM WITH THE ENO, DIRECTED BY CAL McCRYSTAL.

 IN 1984 CLIVE WAS NOMINATED FOR AN OLIVIER AWARD, AND WON THE PLAYS AND PLAYERS AWARD FOR BEST NEWCOMER, FOR HIS PERFORMANCE AS LENNIE IN OF MICE AND MEN, WHICH TRANSFERRED FROM THE NUFFIELD THEATRE IN SOUTHAMPTON TO THE MERMAID THEATRE.
 CLIVE HAS ALSO EXTENSIVELY TOURED THE PLAY, AND TAKEN PART IN A TOTAL OF 6 PRODUCTIONS OF JOHN STEINBECK’S IMMORTAL AMERICAN MASTERPIECE.